nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 The concrete policy is expressed as a combination of those behaviors.

-The proposed taxonomy framework and API allows other contracts to discover the properties (behaviors) of the particular FA2 token contract permission policy or to configure it on the chain.
+The proposed taxonomy framework and API allows other contracts to discover the properties (behaviors) of the particular FA2 token contract permission policy and to configure it on the chain.

 ##### Core Transfer Behavior

 FA2 token contracts MUST implement this behavior.
 If a token contract implementation uses the [transfer hook](#transfer%20hook) design pattern, core transfer behavior is to be part of the core transfer logic of the FA2 contract.

 * Every transfer operation MUST be atomic.
 If the operation fails, all token transfers MUST be reverted, and token balances MUST remain unchanged.